kanniget/grapher/README.md

 ```
 The optional `color` field controls the colour used for this source when drawing graphs.
 Any CSS colour value is allowed.
+Set `cumulative` to `true` for sources that report a running total instead of a current value.
+For such sources the graph will display the difference between successive samples.

 You can optionally define comparison graphs which combine multiple sources in a
 single plot.
 Each graph may also specify a `timespan` field limiting how much